HRI-EU/JSEN/README.md

 JSEN - JavaScript Executable Notation Project
-Authors: Antonello Ceravola, Frank Joublin
-Contributors: Catalina Ioan

 ====================================

 The JSEN library provides a set of functions to manipulate JSEN data structures that can be used to store executable statements or run them in a concurent multi-threding environment through the JSEN Virtual Machine.